jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 ## Paragraphs:

 There is no specific syntax used when writing paragraphs in markdown syntax.
-Paragraphs are created by adding one or more blank lines:
+Paragraphs can be created by adding one or more blank lines:

     I am a paragraph.